cmjordan42/a-hole/README.md

 Run an arbitrary command in a running container
 ```
 > ./control.py <container> - <arbitrary command>
-> ./control.py nginx - echo "hi a-hole"
+> ./control.py  - echo "hi a-hole"
 hi a-hole
 ```
-## 4. How to configure some common clients
+## 6. How to configure some common clients
 PC using Wireguard

 - On the cloud host, run the following command to print out the Wireguard client configuration